epsilonlabs/playground-backend/README.md

 * `POST /shorturl`: allows for storing work in Google Cloud Storage and retrieving it later.

+## Configuration options

+Besides the default [Micronaut options](https://docs.micronaut.io/latest/guide/index.html), the server can be configured through these environment variables:

+* `PLAYGROUND_TIMEOUT_MILLIS`: timeout in milliseconds for any Epsilon scripts being executed by the playground.
+Default is `60000` (60s).

 ## Building the project

 Run this command to build all modules and run the tests on the core endpoints: